dgtlmoon/pyppeteerstealth/README.md

 A bunch of hacks from different websites

 ## Note!
-- **Does not yet pass https://arh.antoinevastel.com/bots/areyouheadless**
+- **Does not yet pass https://arh.antoinevastel.com/bots/areyouheadless** please help!
 - Probably wont help where sites are using https://developer.mozilla.org/en-US/docs/Web/API/User-Agent_Client_Hints_API (`navigator.userAgentData.brands` etc)

 __**If you know what is missing, please make a PR!!!**__